NotWoods/mockk-guidebook/content/docs/mockito-migrate/void.md

+---
+title: "`void` methods"
+summary: >
+  MockK makes it easier to mock methods that return `void`.
+weight: 70
+---

 # `void` methods

 Mockito's `when` method doesn't work with `void` methods.
 To create a stub that doesn't return anything, the `doNothing` method is used.